TheRealFlamepanther/SMB-DX/Add-ons/Enemies/README.md

-These patches change the enemy sprites.
+These patches change the enemy sprites and/or palettes.